Name Change Lawyer in San Diego

 Frequently Asked Questions

 To change your name in California, you’ll need to file a petition in the superior court of the county where you reside.
-The process involves submitting specific forms, paying a filing fee, and attending a court hearing.
+The process includes completing court-approved forms, paying a filing fee, and attending a hearing.
+If you’re unsure how to navigate the paperwork or court requirements, hiring an attorney from a reputable law firm can help ensure your petition is processed efficiently.
+At our law offices, we assist individuals with legal name changes and guide them every step of the way.